johannwest7012/ForexTradingAlgo/README.md

 As the spiritual successor to the Cryptocurrency Algorithmic Trader, this program takes what was learned there and innovates.
 While still providing automated and scheduled algorithmic market analysis, this program provides a platform based around finite state machines that streamlines the development of trading strategies, allowing for rapid creation and testing.
 It's flying instead of walking.

+The purpose of the project in mind is to provide automated Forex market swing trading using pre-defined strategies.

+Eventually, the project's main attraction evolved to be the framework for implementing those strategies.
+It uses finite-state machines to provide streamlined developing capabilities.
+This provides ease to creating and testing new strategies as they simply must be defined in a finite state machine format.

+Now, the project is a fully automated and scheduled Forex trading platform that analyzes markets using algorithmic trading strategies designed to replicate traditional human judgment to predict market fluctuations.

 Breakdown of the finite state machine algorithm in layman's terms :

 The most powerful feature of the program is the infrastructure to quickly and effciently build customizable finite state machines, which translate into strategies.